 Whether you’re alone or with your loved ones, there are a ton of things to do and see around these nations so just bring your best shoes to enjoy your travel.
 It might end up confusing you at first!
 To help you out, I’ve listed the top 10 places to see and activities to do when visiting Myanmar.

-Top 10 of the Best Myanmar Places and Activities
+What are the Best Myanmar Places and Activities?

 Based on the popular tourist attractions and my own experiences, here are my top ten places and things to do when in Myanmar:

 Bagan is Myanmar’s capital of the first dynasty.
 It’s found almost 200 kilometers south of Malanday, where you can find thousands of temples and stupas around the desert.
 They have the best temple architectures with the amazing and beautiful murals and arts.